 About

-arXiv Code Data Trained Models🤔 Problem: Dialect differences cause performance issues for many types of users of language technologies.
-If we want fair, inclusive, and equitable NLP, our systems need to be dialect invariant: performance should be constant over dialect shifts.
+⚠️ Problem: Dialect differences cause performance issues for many types of users of language technologies.
+We show significant performance disparities in dialect QA, MT, and Semantic Parsing tasks.
+If we want fair and equitable NLP, system performance should be constant over dialect shifts to avoid allocative harms, which we call dialect invariance

 What Multi-VALUE can do for you